PramudithaN/Vapi-Clone_FrontEnd/README.md

 # Vapi-Clone_FrontEnd

-You can find the Design here👇
+You can find the Design here👉
 https://www.figma.com/design/rhy9zW4ZsYVJUIXLV8ot3r/VAPI-Clone?node-id=0-1&t=dDuK0ecRnC1LKmwL-1

 Welcome to the Chatbot Management Platform!
 This project is a frontend application built using HTML and CSS, which allows users to manage multiple chatbots, view call recordings, transcriptions, summaries, and various statistics for each chatbot and its subcategories.